knightsUCF/CarRacing/Log.md

+# ToDo List until Friday in Light of the Asset Pack

+So the asset pack has a lot of the stuff done for us, so we will have a little different ToDo list.

 # Amazing Asset Pack

 This asset pack does so much of what we are trying to do in the game.
 Buy this on Friday ($19)